Independent Directed Studies Policy

 - If rejected:

-- Administration will notify teacher of rejection along with the explanation of why approval was not granted.
+- Leadership will notify teacher of rejection along with the explanation of why approval was not granted.

 - Teacher can choose to modify course then resubmit form.